Nonparametric Pricing Analytics with Customer Covariates: Introduction

-Then the firm uses historical sales data to learn the parameters $a$, $b$ and $\bm c$ and maximize revenue according to the estimation.
-However, whether the model is specified correctly plays an important role in the performance of the policy.
-What if the actual demand is exponential in price?
-Or, the dependence on the coordinates is not linear but has a clustered structure, corresponding to community neighborhoods.
-By postulating a particular model, the decision analyst faces the risk of misspecification and not learning what is supposed to be learned.
+and uses historical sales data to learn the parameters $a$, $b$ and $\bm c$ and maximize revenue according to the estimation.
+However, whether the model is specified correctly plays an important role in the performance of the pricing policy.
+In the particular example, linearity in the location (latitude and longitude) implies that the customers along the straight line that is orthogonal to $\bm c$ have the same demand.
+This hardly reflects the reality, as customers from the same neighborhood tend to have similar shopping patterns and neighborhoods are usually clustered geographically.
+By postulating a parametric (linear) model, the firm faces the risk of misspecification and not learning what is supposed to be learned.
+A \emph{nonparametric} model is more appropriate in this setting.

-In this paper we analyze a general learning problem that features the exploration/exploitation trade-off in the presence of covariates.
-We consider a decision analyst who tries to maximize the unknown expected reward function $f(\bm x,p)$, where $p$ is a continuous decision variable and $x$ represents the covariate which is an argument of the function and thus affects the optimal decision.
-We assume both are normalized so $\bm x\in[0,1)^d$ and $p\in[0,1]$.
-In period $t$, the decision analyst observes a random covariate $\bm X_t$, and s/he then relies on the past observations, i.e., the realized covariates, the made decisions, and the earned reward in periods $s<t$, to make a decision $p$ at $t$.
-The earned reward is random and has expected value $f(\bm X_t,p)$.
-The primary motivation of the study is personalized dynamic pricing, in which $p$ is the price, $\bm X_t$ is regarded as the profile of the $t$th customer, and $f(\bm X_t,p)$ represents the expected revenue.
+In this paper we study the pricing policy of a firm which tries to maximize the unknown expected revenue $f(\bm x,p)\triangleq pd(\bm x,p)$, where $p$ is the price, $d(\bm x,p)\in [0,1]$ is the personalized demand function for a customer of covariate $\bm x$.
+We assume both quantities are normalized so $\bm x\in[0,1)^d$ and $p\in[0,1]$.
+In period $t$, the firm observes an arriving customer with a random covariate $\bm X_t$, and sets a personalized price $p_t$.
+The earned revenue is $p_t$ multiplied by a Bernoulli random variable with success rate $d(\bm X_t,p_t)$, representing the event of a purchase.
+The expected revenue is thus $f(\bm X_t,p_t)$.